 The future of Northwestern University Feinberg School of Medicine is bright thanks to donor giving.
 Learn about how donor support is contributing to the future of Feinberg educational opportunities, research facilities, and breakthroughs in patient care.

-- On Saturday, April 29, nearly 200 members of the Nathan Smith Davis Society at Northwestern University Feinberg School of Medicine came together to mingle, celebrate, and be recognized for their commitment to the medical school.
+- On April 28, nearly 225 members of the Nathan Smith Davis Society at Feinberg came together to mingle, celebrate, and be recognized for their commitment to the medical school.

 All Future Stories

-- Oct 2016A record-breaking 300 patients, physicians, medical trainees, and supporters of the Global Health Initiative (GHI) Fund at Northwestern University Feinberg School of Medicine gathered on October 4 at The Peninsula Chicago to celebrate the GHI and the impact of philanthropy over the past year.
+- Nov 2017On September 26, nearly 300 patients, physicians, medical trainees, and supporters of the Global Health Initiative (GHI) Fund at Feinberg came together at The Peninsula Chicago to celebrate impact.